HTH 110 - Personal Health and Wellness. 3 Credits.

-Offered spring.
+Offered fall and spring.
 Introduction to peer health education strategies and techniques.
-Instruction in the areas of wellness, drug and alcohol abuse prevention, and sexual assault prevention.
-Students develop and implement a peer health program focused on prevention of major health problems among college students.
+Students gain the knowledge and skills necessary to develop and implement health promotion programs focused on prevention of major health problems among college students.

 HTH 395 - Peer Health Practicum.
 1-3 Credits.

-(R-6) Offered autumn and spring.
-Prereq., HTH 370.
+(R-6) Prereq. or coreq., HTH 370.
 Practical experience in planning, coordinating, and implementing health education activities for the campus community.
 Students address topics related to wellness, drug and alcohol prevention, or sexual assault awareness.

 HTH 430 - Health and Mind/Body/Spirit.
 3 Credits.

-HTH 465 - Leading Health and, Human Perform Orgs.
+HTH 465 - Leading Health and Human Performance Organizations.
 3 Credits.

 HTH 475E - Legal and Ethical Issues Health and Exercise Professions.
 3 Credits.